Rockies vs. Red Sox Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 14 doubles, two triples, five home runs, 28 walks and 25 RBI (55 total hits).
+- Jurickson Profar has 58 hits with 16 doubles, two triples, five home runs, 28 walks and 25 RBI.

 Profar Recent Games